The Elle dress from La Maison Victor - 01/02 - 2021

 For my part, I cut it in size 34.

-The difficulty level of the dress is ranked as two in the Maison Victor chart, which corresponds to "requires a bit of effort".
-I find that it could rather be ranked as 2.5 :-) because it requires quite a bit of technical skill:
+The difficulty level of the dress is rated as two in the Maison Victor chart, which corresponds to "requires some effort."
+I think it could rather be rated 2.5 :-) because it requires quite a bit of technical skill:

-• sewing of shaping darts (4 front and 4 back)
+• sewing the shaping clips (4 front and 4 back)

-• assembly of the pockets to the side of the dress
+• sewing the pockets to the side of the dress

 • making hems